A Sudden Case of Christmas

 A Sudden Case of Christmas is a 2024 Italian English-language Christmas comedy film written by Peter Chelsom, Tinker Lindsay, Gianluca Bomprezzi, Neri Parenti, Federico Baccomo and Francesco Patierno, directed by Chelsom and starring Danny DeVito and Andie MacDowell.
-It is the remake of the 2022 Italian film Improvvisamente Natale.
+It is a remake of the 2022 Italian film Improvvisamente Natale.

 Premise

 Claire's parents are divorcing and they take her to her grandfather's hotel in Italy to tell her this.
 In one last effort to save their marriage, Claire convinces her family to celebrate one last Christmas together, in the middle of August.